ntjrensen/lta-hhs-fairnessawareness/docs/README.md

 ## 🎓 About

-This project is a template for creating a **fairness analysis of students’ progression in educational institutions in The Netherlands**.
+This R project offers Dutch educational institutions a template for creating a **fairness analysis of students’ progression in educational institutions in The Netherlands**.
 The template is based on the
 <a href="https://quarto.org/docs/get-started/"
 target="_blank">Quarto</a> <sup>🔗</sup> framework and uses the
 <a href="https://www.tidyverse.org/" target="_blank">Tidyverse</a>